ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 <!-- --- -->

-## JS: How to do if/else statements on a single line: Ternary operators
+## [JS] How to do if/else statements on a single line: Ternary operators

 ```js
 // Ternary operators use a condition followed by a question mark (?),